AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 * When a tag A is moved or merged into tag B under `/content/cq:tags`:

   * tag A is not deleted and gets a `cq:movedTo` property.
-  * tag B is created (in case of a move) and gets a `cq:backlinks` property.
+  * tag B is created (if there was a move) and gets a `cq:backlinks` property.

 * `cq:movedTo` points to tag B.
-  This property means that tag A has been moved or merged into tag B. Moving tag B will update this property accordingly.
+  This property means that tag A has been moved or merged into tag B. Moving tag B updates this property accordingly.
 Tag A is thus hidden and is only kept in the repository to resolve tag IDs in content nodes pointing to tag A. The tag garbage collector removes tags like tag A once no more content nodes point to them.
   A special value for the `cq:movedTo` property is `nirvana`: it is applied when the tag is deleted but cannot be removed from the repository because there are subtags with a `cq:movedTo` that must be kept.

     >[!NOTE]
     >
     >The `cq:movedTo` property is only added to the moved or merged tag if either of these conditions are met:
     >
     >1.
-Tag is used in content (meaning it has a reference) OR
+Tag is used in content (meaning that it has a reference) OR
     >1.
 Tag has children that have already been moved.

-* `cq:backlinks` keeps the references in the other direction, i.e. it keeps a list of all the tags that have been moved to or merged with tag B. This is mostly required to keep `cq:movedTo`properties up to date when tag B is moved/merged/deleted as well or when tag B is activated, in which case all its backlinks tags must be activated as well.
+* `cq:backlinks` keeps the references in the other direction.
+That is, it keeps a list of all the tags that have been moved to or merged with tag B. This is mostly required to keep `cq:movedTo`properties up to date when tag B is moved/merged/deleted as well or when tag B is activated, in which case all its backlinks tags must be activated as well.

     >[!NOTE]
     >
     >The `cq:backlinks` property is only added to the moved or merged tag if either of these conditions are met:
     >
     >1.
-Tag is used in content (meaning it has a reference) OR
+Tag is used in content (meaning that it has a reference) OR
     >1.
 Tag has children that have already been moved.

 * Reading a `cq:tags` property of a content node involves the following resolving: